Jagadish Bhuyan

 Jagadish Bhuyan is an Indian student leader and politician associated with the Assam Movement, who served two terms as an MLA of the Assam Legislative Assembly from the Sadiya legislative assembly constituency in Tinsukia district during 1996-2006, and as tourism minister in the Prafulla Kumar Mahanta government from 1996 to 2001.
 Originally a leader in the Asom Gana Parishad, in June 2015 he abandoned the faltering AGP for the Bharatiya Janata Party.
 He served as the chairman of Assam Petro-Chemicals until 2019.
+In 2020, he exited the BJP for the Assam Jatiya Parishad (AJP), the newly formed party emerging from All Assam Students Union (AASU) during the CAA protests.

 Student activism

 From 1979 Jagadish Bhuyan was an active member and eventually became the Central Executive Member of the All Assam Students' Union and later of the National Student Co-ordination Committee of which the AASU was a part.
 He also served as vice president in AASU.

 Public office

 As MLA and Minister

 In 1995 he joined the AGP, and in 1996 was elected to the Assam Legislative Assembly as the youngest MLA of that session of the Assembly.
 In 1998, he became Minister of Tourism; he was re-elected as MLA in 2001.